Swamiji on Facebook Swamiji on Twitter Swamiji on Youtube

 The Cosmic Tamas, which is called Tamasi, divides itself into two powers called Avarana and Vikshepa, which respectively mean ‘veiling’ and ‘projecting’.
 This power not only veils the existence and consciousness aspect of Brahman, through Avarana, but also projects the objective universe by Vikshepa.
 The Vikshepa-Sakti or the projecting power appears in five forms as Sabda, or the principle of sound, Sparsa, or the principle of touch, Rupa, or the principle of sight or colour, Rasa, or the principle of taste, and Gandha or the principle of smell.
 These principles have in them again the subsidiary qualities of Sattva, Rajas and Tamas.
 The Sattva of Sabda becomes the sense of hearing; the Sattva of Sparsa, the sense of touch; the Sattva of Rupa, the sense of sight; the Sattva of Rasa, the sense of taste; and the Sattva of Gandha, the sense of smell.
 These Sattva properties taken together constitute the internal organ or the Antahkarana.
 The Antahkarana has four aspects, viz., Manas, Buddhi, Ahamkara and Chitta.
 Manas does the function of general indeterminate thinking; Buddhi functions as intellect with the character of determination and will; Ahamkara is the individual or ego which asserts and distinguishes itself from others.
 Chitta constitutes the conscience, and the subconscious level, and is the seat of memory.

 The Rajas aspect of the five principles of Sabda, Sparsa, Rupa, Rasa and Gandha become the organs of action.
 The Rajas of Sabda becomes the organ of speech; of Sparsa the organ of grasping; of Rupa the organ of locomotion; of Rasa the organ of generation, and of Gandha the organ of excretion.
 These Rajas forms taken together constitute the Prana or the total energy of the system.
-The Prana as five main functional variations: Prana which causes expiration, Apana which causes inspiration, Udana which separates the physical and subtle bodies at death, Samana which digests the food taken in, and Vyana which causes circulation of blood in the body.
+The Prana has five main functional variations: Prana which causes expiration, Apana which causes inspiration, Udana which separates the physical and subtle bodies at death, Samana which digests the food taken in, and Vyana which causes circulation of blood in the body.

-The Tamas aspects of the these five principles become the gross universe consisting of the five elements, Akasa or ether, Vayu or air, Tejas or fire, Apas or water, and Prithvi or earth, by means of the process of Panchikarana or quintuplication of elements.
-This process is thus: Half of the Tamas of Sabda mixed with one-eighths of each of the other four principles in their Tamas states becomes ether.
+The Tamas aspect of the these five principles becomes the gross universe consisting of the five elements, Akasa or ether, Vayu or air, Tejas or fire, Apas or water, and Prithvi or earth, by means of the process of Panchikarana or quintuplication of elements.
+This process is thus: Half of the Tamas of Sabda mixed with one-eighth of each of the other four principles in their Tamas states becomes ether.
 Half of the Tamas of Sparsa in combination with one-eighths of the Tamas of each of the other four principles is air.
 Similar is the way of the formation of the remaining elements.

 Isvara has mastery over Maya, because the latter is undivided Sattva, with no individualisation while Jiva has no control over Avidya as the Jiva is an effect of the latter.
 Avidya qualifies and modifies Jiva.
 The individual thinking principle with a personalistic consciousness is distinct from the object perceived.
 Avidya being many, Jivas, too, are many.
 The Jiva goes by the names of Prajna, Taijasa and Visva, when it associates itself with the bodies: causal, subtle and physical.
 These names are not of the bodies but of the consciousness which knows them and experiences them.
 The causal body of the Jiva, consisting of nescience, further expresses itself as the subtle body which consists of the five senses of knowledge, five organs of action, five Pranas and the fourfold Antahkarana.
-This subtle body also called Linga-Sarira, or insignia and symbol, and it is so called because it is the mark or indication of one’s individuality, it being entirely responsible for the multifarious experiences which the Jiva has in the form of a subject isolated from the differing objects.
-Isvara, Hiranyagarbha and Virat are Samashti-Abhimanis or Cosmic Existences seeped in a simultaneous association with the totality of the universe in all its states, while the Jiva’s states have only a consciousness segregated by individuality.
+This subtle body is also called Linga-Sarira, or insignia and symbol, and it is so called because it is the mark or indication of one's individuality, it being entirely responsible for the multifarious experiences which the Jiva has in the form of a subject isolated from the differing objects.
+Isvara, Hiranyagarbha and Virat are Samashti-Abhimanis or Cosmic Existences seeped in a simultaneous association with the totality of the universe in all its states, while the Jiva's states have only a consciousness segregated by individuality.
 Isvara has the instantaneous knowledge of everything as identical with the knowledge of His own Self.
 For Him there is no such thing as subject or object – the two are one, and they form His very being.
 His knowledge is Aparoksha or immediate, while that of the Jiva is Paroksha or mediate.
 The Jiva has only a relativistic knowledge born out of contact through sense-organs, and there is no such thing as eternal knowledge in a Jiva.
 It is for the sake of experience by the Jivas that the world is manifested for providing them with various conditions to work out their destiny in accordance with the nature of the groups of unfulfilled desires that are yet to be fulfilled in a practical life or birth.
 Thus the world is a training ground to the Jivas for their higher evolution.